If your habits don't line up with your dream, then you need to either change your habits or change your dream ― John C. Maxwell

 Tip 1.
 Anchor new habits to old ones

-As we mentioned above, our brains don’t like to expend lots of energy on hard mental work.
-But when something becomes a habit, it doesn’t take energy or willpower; you do the thing on autopilot.
+Our brains don’t like to spend lots of energy on hard work.
+But a habit doesn’t take energy or willpower; it runs on autopilot.

 The easiest way to make a new habit is to tie it into an existing habit that is already established (otherwise known as an anchor habit.)

-For example, if you study better in the morning, then bring out your notes and do your study session while you have your first coffee of the day.
+For example, if you study better in the morning and you already have a coffee every day.
+Bring your notes to the coffee shop and do your study session there.
 The first coffee is your anchor habit, and study is the new habit you’re attaching to it.
-Quite quickly, you’ll see that studying also becomes automatic.
+Soon, it will become automatic.

 If evenings are your chosen study time, then build your habit on something you do every evening.
 For example, you could spend an hour studying every night after dinner, or you could work through your notes before you go to bed each night.
 Or you could use the Feynman Technique while you’re out walking, exercising, or commuting.

 When you tie your new habit with an existing habit, you’re taking advantage of neural pathways that have been already laid down.
-With consistent practice, your new study habit should start to feel effortless in a couple of weeks.
+With consistent practice, your new study habit should be effortless in a couple of weeks.

 Tip 2.
 Start one micro-habit at a time